Stehfyn/iPodWizard-stable/README.md

 -build with Visual Studio Pro 2005 (VC++ 8.0), with iTunes 6.0 installed to its default location

 -one may also need to install Visual Studio .NET 2003 (VC++7.0) for its MFC toolchain and dependencies

+disclaimer: 'This is *old* code.
+It's not your average broken python script.' - [@TheMetalWizard](https://github.com/themetalwizard)